Azmatullah Omarzai

 Azmatullah Omarzai (Pashto: عظمت الله عمرزی born 24 March 2000) is an Afghan cricketer from Nurgal District of Kunar province in eastern Afghanistan.
 Azmatullah started playing cricket when he was 14 years old.
-He won the ICC Men's ODI Cricketer of the Year award 2024.
+He won the ICC Men's ODI Cricketer of the Year award in 2024.

 He made his international debut for the Afghanistan cricket team in January 2021.
 He was part of the Afghan team in the 2023 Cricket World Cup.

 He was awarded the ICC Men's ODI Cricketer of the Year in the 2024 ICC Awards.

 Domestic career

 He made his List A debut for Mis Ainak Region in the 2017 Ghazi Amanullah Khan Regional One Day Tournament on 10 August 2017.
 He made his first-class debut for Speen Ghar Region in the 2018 Ahmad Shah Abdali 4-day Tournament on 25 March 2018.

 In September 2018, he was named in Paktia's squad in the first edition of the Afghanistan Premier League tournament.
 He made his Twenty20 debut for Paktia Panthers in the 2018–19 Afghanistan Premier League on 7 October 2018.
 In September 2020, he was the joint winner of the player of the tournament award in the 2020 Shpageeza Cricket League.